WebGL Background Bump Mapping

 Background textures have always been fairly flat and static things.
 I set out to increase their (apparent) depth.

-This project features WebGL, bump mapping, and the Phong reflection model to 'enhance' a websites background.
+This project featured WebGL, bump mapping, and the Phong reflection model to enhance a websites background.

 The website’s background

 (-1,-1)x(1,1).
 Right about where your face is, a virtual light is pointed towards the screen.
 In practice, it seems that hanging this light from

 0..2 units above the screen yields good results.
 At 2 units, the light provides a fairly even coverage of the square.
 Less than this, it seems to provide for an easy vignette effect.
 You provide a background (diffuse) color, and your image is consulted for the texture of the surface.